Turborepo

 }

-In this example, my-sveltekit-app#build completely overwrites build for the Sveltekit app, so outputMode and inputs also need to be duplicated.
+In this example, my-sveltekit-app#build completely overwrites build for the Sveltekit app, so outputLogs and inputs also need to be duplicated.

-With Workspace Configurations, outputMode and inputs are inherited, so you don't need to duplicate them.
-You only need to override outputs my-sveltekit-app config.
+With Package Configurations, outputLogs and inputs are inherited, so you don't need to duplicate them.
+You only need to override outputs in my-sveltekit-app config.

-Although there are no plans to remove Workspace-specific task configurations, we expect that Workspace Configurations can be used for most use cases instead.
+Although there are no plans to remove package-specific task configurations, we expect that Package Configurations can be used for most use cases instead.

 Limitations

-Although the general idea is the same as the root turbo.json, Workspace Configurations come with a set of guardrails that can prevent workspaces from creating confusing situations.
-These guardrails are listed here to make it clear that they are intentional, rather than accidental:
+Although the general idea is the same as the root turbo.json, Package Configurations come with a set of guardrails that can prevent packages from creating potentially confusing situations.

-• Workspace Configurations cannot use the workspace#task syntax as pipeline entries
+Package Configurations cannot use the workspace#task syntax as task entries

-The workspace is inferred based on the location of the config, and it is not possible to change configuration for another workspace.
-For example, in a Workspace Configuration for 'my-nextjs-app':
+The package is inferred based on the location of the configuration, and it is not possible to change configuration for another package.
+For example, in a Package Configuration for my-nextjs-app:

 {